tboydston/hdAddressGeneratorCLI/ReadMe.md

 --hideRootKeys Do not show the root keys used to generate the addresses.
 --hidePrivateKeys Hide all private keys.
 --file Load mnemonic or seed from file.
 --convertAddress -ca Convert legacy addresses into different formats.
 Options: cashAddress,bitpayAddress,bchSlp.
+--strength -st Strength of mnemonic key.
+Controls how many words the mnemonic is.
+Default: 128 Options: Must be divisible by 32.
+Examples: 128=12 words, 256=24 words
+--wordlist -wl Wordlist/language you would like the BIP 39 mnemonic to be generated it.
+Default: english

 ## Command Specific

+### generateMnemonic

+Generate random BIP 39 mnemonic and seed.

+**Supported Options:** wordlist, strength

+**Defaults:** wordlist=english, strength=128,

 ### withSeed